 [Cans in MX are 378 grams.]

 |graham cracker crumbs||1/2 cup (10 crackers)||about 1 roll (170 grams) of Maria's cookies, ground into crumbs (see also substitutions below)|

 |sweetened condensed milk||14 oz. can||397 grams|

 Bisquick - This baking mix is increasingly easier to find here in San Miguel.
 Sometimes La Comer carries it.
 However, if you're counting your pennies, you might try making your own.
 It's very easy and keeps in the refrigerator or freezer for months.
 Go here for a recipe.

 buttermilk - You'll have to resort to the old "vinegar + regular milk" trick because buttermilk has still not arrived on the list of American imports at any store in San Miguel.

 caramels - You won't find those little squares of individually packed caramel here in Mexico, but you will find cajeta, the delicious Mexican equivalent.
 It comes in plastic bottles of various flavors and can be easily purchased at both grocery stores and small tiendas.
 You'll have to estimate quantities, as it's difficult to determine

 how many of those little squares equals, say, 1/2 cup of cajeta.

 graham crackers - Graham crackers are nearly impossible to find in Mexico.
 However, you can substitute Maria's brand cookies for graham crackers with very good results.

-cottage cheese - This is another item that Mega is now frequently carrying.
+cottage cheese - This is another item that La Comer is now frequently carrying.
 However, if you can't get your hands on a carton, you can substitute ricotta cheese in the same quantities and the result is still pretty delicious.

 sour cream - Purists argue that if you want sour cream you need to find something called crema acidica, but what is called simply crema in the dairy section tastes like sour cream to me.
 Do note, however, that crema batir is whipping cream.